cc-hpc-itwm/Stabilizing-GANs-with-Octave-Convolutions/README.md

 ### Octave Convolution

-The code are heavily borrowed from a pytorch:
+The codes are heavily borrowed from a pytorch:

 >[Ocatve Convolution implementation](https://github.com/lxtGH/OctaveConv_pytorch).